codefordurham/food-inspector/docs/dev-setup.rst

 - PostGIS == 2.0
 - git >= 1.7

+[root]/requirements/base.txt contains a list of modules installed automatically.
 The deployment uses SSH with agent forwarding so you'll need to enable agent forwarding if it is not already by adding ``ForwardAgent yes`` to your SSH config.